cchndl/secop-site/source/spec1-0/datainfo.rst

 for example ``1255`` meaning 125.5 in the above example.

-:related issue: `SECoP Issue 44: Scaled integers`_.
+:related issue: :issue:`044 Scaled integers`.

 .. _int:
 .. _integer: